Connect with us

 This was the most-instrumented hypersonic reentry in history.

-This research will our teams figure out what patterns the low-frequency sound waves propagated through the atmosphere and where the shock wave was at its peak intensity.
+This research will help our teams figure out what patterns the low-frequency sound waves propagated through the atmosphere and where the shock wave was at its peak intensity.

 A group of smiling researchers